awesomephant/al-studio-website/projects/kaledoscopio-college-of-arts.md

 ‘…And thus they tell the child that the hundred is not there.
 The child says: No way.
 The hundred is there.’
 (Loris Malaguzzi, The Hundred Languages 1987).

 {% note %}
-In collaboration with Studio Mente Corpo
+In collaboration with Studio Mente Corpo.
 {% endnote %}

 ![College perspective view from the entrance with kids playing and modernist architecture.](/assets/uploads/kidcenter_exterior.jpg "Kaledoscopio – Art centre entrace perspective view")